intuit-archive/aws-alert-monitor/README.md

 ```

 #### Unknown
-If a message does not one of the above types, then it will be classified as unknown.
+If a message does not match one of the above types, then it will be classified as unknown.

 You can control the notification of these messages with:
 * unknown